Manhattan Beach, California

 Our office has handled other types of cases arising out of Manhattan Beach, but none are as common as DUI, shoplifting and domestic violence.
 We have defended public urination matters (several of these cases arose behind the Kettle restaurant), public intoxication and embezzlement matters.

-Misdemeanor cases from Manhattan Beach all begin in Department 3 with Judge George F. Bird, Jr., on the second floor, for the arraignment.
-If the case is not resolved by a plea bargain or diversion there, the matter proceeds upstairs to Department P with Judge Gary Tanaka.
+Misdemeanor cases from Manhattan Beach all begin in Department 3 with Judge David Reinhert, on the second floor, for the arraignment.
+If the case is not resolved by a plea bargain or diversion there, the matter proceeds upstairs to Department P with Judge George Bird on the fourth floor.

 Felony cases, most often felony DUI and felony domestic violence, also take place and our office has handled such cases out of Manhattan Beach, but they are quite rare.

 Felony cases arising in Manhattan Beach start in Department 4, also on the second floor, with Judge Thomas Sokolov.
-If the case is not resolved in 4 (Candace Foy Smith is the calendar DA there), the case proceeds to Department 8 with Judge T.K.
-Herman for a Preliminary Hearing.
+If the case is not resolved in 4 with Judge Thomas Sokolov (as of May, 2019), the case proceeds to Department 8 with Judge Nicole C. Bershon for a Preliminary Hearing (as of May, 2019).